 Students will be required to complete a 100 hour supervised clinical practicum, in addition to two hours per week of practical laboratory integration.
-Emphasis is on gaining clinical experience, and developing professional and technical skills within a supervised enviroment.
+Emphasis is on gaining clinical experience, and developing professional and technical skills within a supervised environment.
 Prerequisite: Current first aid and CPR certification, proof of current immunizations, medical records and CORI clearance, AHS 131, BIO 150 and MBW 110.

-Co-requisite: AHS 162, AHS 230, MBW 120, MBW 131 and MBW 150.
+Corequisite: AHS 162, AHS 230, MBW 120, MBW 131 and MBW 150.

-MBW 131 • Therapeutic Massage Seminar 1 Credit • CC-WC • CC-OC
+MBW 131 Therapeutic Massage Seminar

+1 Credit • CC-WC • CC-OC

 An introductory study of massage and bodywork research.
 Students will explore the significance of research, the basic research process and various research approaches.
 Emphasis will be placed on how research can be critically read and integrated into massage practice to enhance professional knowledge and technical skills.
-Prerequisite: ENG 101 or permission of the instructor.
-Co-requisite: MBW 120 and MBW 130.